Erismar17/Codelab/README.md

 Here I learn how to use the padding, actually, how to move the padding (with numbers) and add to add columns and rows for diference the code.
 In the padding the vertical and horizontal is for like the space they have.
 And we put a bottom for see more, or less in the rows.

 ## Been in composition
-Here you can simply see how to expand the button and change its expansion state
+Here you can simply see how to expand the button and change its expansion state.

 ## Elevation of status
+In this part of the activity we have to create a previous window before entering the application as such, called "On-boarding"

+## Create a performance deferred list
+Here we only add a line of code write the limit of the columns for the list.

+## Persistent state & How animate your list
+In "how to animate your list" you can learn the different animations that can be done with low-level APIs, this code is only implemented in the Greeting function " var shouldShowOnboarding by rememberSaveable { mutableStateOf(true) }"

+## How to apply styling and themes to your app
+Here they teach how to apply styles and design to the application using theme material tools, such as titles, fonts and sizes.

+## Final touches
+Here some dependencies are implemented and we use string type resources to display more text.